 Yes; out-of-court foreclosure, available for certain types of security, is typically carried out by a Notary Public and takes the form of a public auction.
-The terms and conditions of such auction are loosely regulated in the law and hence they usually follow the provisions agreed by the parties in the relevant security document.
+The terms and conditions of such auction are loosely regulated under Spanish law and hence, the guidelines and provisions by means of which such enforcement is carried out are usually agreed upon by the parties beforehand in the relevant security document.
 For any unregulated aspects, the Notary Public tends to follow equivalent provisions applicable to judicial enforcements.
-Should the auctioned assets not be acquired by any bidder, after the two first auctions, lenders are given the option to acquire ownership over such assets, but in that case lenders shall not be able to sue the grantor of security for any outstanding amounts.
+Should the auctioned assets not be acquired by a bidder after the first two auctions, lenders are given the option to acquire ownership over such assets.
+Nevertheless, in such case, the secured obligation is understood as paid or compensated, and therefore lenders shall not be able to sue the security provider for any outstanding amounts under the secured obligations.

-In the case of security over bank accounts or listed securities, particularly when the secured obligation consists of cash settlement agreements or derivative contracts, secured lenders may appropriate directly and immediately the secured assets, without conducting a public auction.
+In the case of security granted over bank accounts or listed securities, particularly when the secured obligation consists of cash settlement agreements or derivative contracts, secured lenders may appropriate directly and immediately the secured assets, without conducting a public auction.
 Equally, certain regional laws (such as Catalan law) expressly permit private sales of the secured assets or, in the case of highly liquid security, appropriation by set-off.